stryker-mutator/stryker-mutator.github.io/blog/2022-05-04-announcing-stryker-6-expeditious-superior-mutations.md

 You will see the message when 2 conditions are met:

 1. Stryker estimates static mutants to take >= 40% of the total execution time; and
-2. The average estimated execution time of static mutants in your project is twice that of non-static mutants.
+2. Your project's estimated average execution time of a static mutant is twice that of a non-static mutant in your project.

 Stryker logs this message _right before testing mutants_, so you can quickly kill Stryker and run again with `--ignoreStatic` if you want.